playermissile/scrolling_tutorial/index.rst

    :align: center
    :width: 90%

-where it shows that line A has been scrolled by 4 scan lines **and** the first ANTIC mode 2 line now shows 4 of its 8 scan lines.
+where it shows that 4 scan lines of line A have been scrolled off the screen **and** the first ANTIC mode 2 line shows 4 of its 8 scan lines.

 ANTIC's Vertical Scrolling Buffer Zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~